raw-food-health

 How To Care For Teeth

-You need to care for teeth properly if you want to stop cavities, gum damage, and other dental issues.
+You need to care for teeth properly if you want to stop cavities, gum damage, and other dental issues, and that goes whether you're on a SAD, vegan, or raw food diet.

-Many people adopt their particular raw food diet with the impression that eating foods uncooked, as nature intended and as man did for millennia, will magically remove their dental woes.
+Many people adopt their particular raw food diet with the impression that eating foods uncooked - as man did for millennia - will magically remove their dental woes.
 Animals in the wild don't have to worry about how to care for teeth, they say, so why should I?

 These people sometimes go on to suffer yet more dental problems, and frequently damn the diets they pinned so much hope on.

-But the rawness of their diet has little to do with their dental problems.
+But the rawness of a diet has little to do with their dental problems.

 You Don't Have "Bad Teeth"